soxueren/atsd/api/sql/README.md

 ### Limiting

-To reduce the number of rows returned by the database for a given query, add `LIMIT` clause at the end of the query.
+To reduce the number of rows returned by the database for a given query, add the `LIMIT` clause at the end of the query.

 The `LIMIT` clause provides two syntax alternatives: